 Strong's Concordance #H3383

 At least four water sources, arising at the foothills of Mount Hermon, come together to form the Jordan River.
-In modern times, the river itself begins just south of the ancient Israelite city of Dan where the Hasbani and Dan Rivers meet.
+In modern times it begins just south of the ancient Israelite city of Dan where the Hasbani and Dan Rivers meet.

 The straight-line distance between the start of the Jordan to the Sea of Galilee is about 21 miles (33.7 kilometers).
-From the southern end of Galilee, where the river continues it southward journey, to where it enters the Dead Sea is about 65.7 miles (105.7 kilometers).
-Because of its many twists and turns, however, the course of the river itself is much longer.
+From the southern end of Galilee, where the river continues it southward journey, to where it enters the Dead Sea, is a straight line distance of about 65.7 miles (105.7 kilometers).
+Because of its many twists and turns, however, the actual course is much longer.

-The Jordan is the longest and most important river of Canaan.
+The river is the longest and most important one of Canaan.
 Running north to south, it delineated the boundary between the western and eastern lands given by God to Israel.

 In 1405 B.C., under the leadership of Joshua, the Israelites crossed the Jordan en masse on dry ground miraculously provided by God (Joshua 3)!
 They then, after keeping the Passover, initiated a series of battles that lasted seven years in order to claim their land inheritance.

 Elijah, with Elisha following him, miraculously parted the water and crossed over it before a chariot of fire took him to a safe place (2Kings 2).